-Emerald Lake has kayaks for rent, and even though it was a bit cool to be on the water, people were happily taking the kayaks out.
+Emerald Lake has canoes for rent, and even though it was a bit cool to be on the water, people were happily taking the canoes out.

-Maybe by taking the kayaks out they persuaded the sun to come out for a little bit too.
+Maybe by taking the canoes out they persuaded the sun to come out for a little bit too.
 For a few moments, it was almost sunbathing weather on the dock!

 There is an easy trail that heads out around the western side of the lake, and we strolled along this path we came across a field of pretty wildflowers that lured Mark right down to the ground.

 The view across the lake looking back towards the Emerald Lake Lodge was expansive, and the water was amazingly still.